 Does your apartment have a balcony?
 You could keep your dryer in the outside closet and pull it out when you need it so that you don’t have to vent it indoors.

 Another solution is to simply vent the dryer out of a window as this avoids the extra humidity from the dryer exhaust but might not help much for temperature depending on the season.

 RV’s and boats are excellent examples of situations where you can benefit from the portability of these dryers.
 Smaller models can even be stored away when not in use so that they’re not in your way.

-Of course, the subject of this article is compact dryers operating in the 110-120V range.
 Make sure you’re not plugging your dryer into an outlet on the same circuit with other high-current appliances.